meeshkan/next-grommet-example/README.md

 ## Contributing

-If you notice an error or you'd like to add something new to this example, please [open an issue](https://github.com/unmock/next-grommet-example/issues).
+If you notice an error or you'd like to add something new to this example, please [open an issue](https://github.com/meeshkan/next-grommet-example/issues).
 We really appreciate the feedback and support!

-Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating in this project, you agree to abide by its terms.